-If it hasn’t become a meme yet, it soon will: an image of a skeleton with a giant stone block sitting where its skull should be.
+If it hasn’t become a meme yet, it soon will: there's an image floating around the web about a skeleton with a giant stone block sitting where its skull should be.
 The picture comes from new excavations at the archaeological site of Pompeii where, in 79 C.E., an eruption of Mount Vesuvius devastated the prosperous ancient Roman city and covered it with ash, freezing the scene of mass chaos in time.

 As CNN's Gianluca Mezzofiore and Valentina DiDonato report, the skeleton tells the story of one poor man pinned beneath the rock.
 His bones indicate he was at least 30 years old, and lesions on his tibia show he had a bone infection that likely gave him a limp.
 After surviving the first frightening moments of the eruption, he was probably moving as fast as he could down an alleyway to flee the city when the pyroclastic flow, a high-speed tsunami of lava, ash, rock and gas rushed down the side of the mountain and slammed into Pompeii.
 The power of the impact is what may have propelled a giant stone block, which could be a doorjamb, onto the victim, crushing his thorax and pinning him beneath the ash for the next 2,000 years.

 Yonette Joseph at The New York Times reports that archaeologists have not found the man’s head, but believe it is still underneath the stone.
 In a statement, Massimo Osanna, general director of the archaeological site, calls the skeleton “an exceptional find” that contributes to a better “picture of the history and civilization of the age.”